1. Treat GDPR as an opportunity, not an obstacle

 Although this seems dramatic, it allows you to get rid of the dead wood, minimising the amount of emails going out to old addresses, unmonitored mail accounts, and being picked up by spam filters.
 This reduces bounce rates and unsubscribes, and also has the potential to increase your open rates and the quality of customers your emails are reaching.

 GDPR has instigated a drive to influence opt-ins in an attempt to preserve as much data as possible.
 These opt-in campaigns also have the potential to bring in new, fresh customers you may have otherwise not reached.

 Depending on whether you’ve chosen to take the consent route or rely on legitimate interest to justify your marketing and data retention, it’s important you are positive and transparent about your intentions with your customers.

-If you have taken the consent route, providing a tick box at the point of opt in, with a clear statement highlighting what they are opting into is they best way to positively present an option to opt in is best practice to ensure you are complying.
+If you have taken the consent route, providing a tick box at the point of opt in, with a clear statement highlighting what they are opting into, is best practice to ensure you are complying.

 Overlays are a fantastic way to engage customers at the right time in their journey through your website, allowing you to capture information such as email addresses, in return for an incentive or relevant information that might be of interest to the customer at a relevant time in their customer journey.

 5. Use offers and incentives to encourage opt-in

 Using offers and incentives is a great way to engage and convert customers in any instance, but utilising this with an opt-in campaign is a clever way influence a conversion on the customers terms giving both the customer and the company an advantage.